 A Monumental Day of Blogging (2017)

-We coordinated 30 outdoor recreation bloggers to write posts in support of our national monuments on the 111th anniversary of the Antiquities Act.
+We recruited and coordinated 30 outdoor recreation bloggers to publish posts in support of our national monuments on the 111th anniversary of the Antiquities Act.
 Known as “A Monumental Day of Blogging,” the goal was to reach new audiences and ask them to defend #MonumentsForAll by submitting a public comment during the Trump Administration’s national monuments review.

 Arizona State Partnerships Plan for BLM Friends Groups (2015-2016)